 Yes, the smaller dress sizes are amazing.
 (I no longer hate shopping.)
+But even if I didn’t lose a pound, I would still be just as happy that I did Sarah’s program.
 I am so much happier.
-Even if I had not lost a pound, my life is significantly better.
 I have been reminded that I need to take care and love myself.
 The results did not just happen to me either, my husband and children are happier too.
 I felt like I had an amazing relationship with my family before, but now it is even better.

 Now, there are still days when I want to dive into a pint of ice cream.
 There are still days when I feel less than amazing.
 But what I have now that I did not have then was a set of tools for recognizing why I feel that way and now I can deal with them.

 Of course, I still eat ice cream.
 But now I eat it at the table in a beautiful bowl.
 And two scoops instead of an entire pint on the couch while watching Revenge.
 There is a place in my life for bread and pasta.
 Macarons and cupcakes.
 Beer.
 There always will be.
 But now that I do not use them as emotional medicine, I can have a cookie and be satisfied and truly enjoy the cookie without guilt.